JasperDeLandsheere/JasperDeLandsheere.github.io/Kernel Mean Embedding.md

 Aronszajn (1950): *“There is a one-to-one correspondance between the reproducing kernel $k$ and the RKHS $\mathcal H$”.*

+The kernel trick not only delivers powerful (non-linear) learning algorithms, but also paves the path for domain experts to invent certain kernels which are suitable for specific applications.
+The kernel trick does not only apply to Euclidian data, but also to non-Euclidian structured data, functional data, and other domains on which a positive definite kernel may be applied [^Schol] [^Gartner].
+Various kernels have been proposed in various application domains [^Genton] and for different types of data, such as strings, graphs and trees [^Schol] [^Gartner] [^Hofmann].

 For additional information on the properties of (reproducing kernel) Hilbert spaces and the important theorems of Mercer and Bochner, the reader is advised to read Muandet et al. [^Review], Mercer [^Mercer], and Bochner [^Bochner], respectively.
 For examples of learning algorithms that use the implicit representation of data points in kernel methods, such as support vector machine (SVM), gaussian process (GP), and neural tangent kernel (NTK), the reader is referred to read Steinwart & Christmann [^Steinwart], Rasmussen [^Rasmussen], and Jacot et al. [^Jacot], respectively.

 ## Kernel Mean Embedding of Marginal Distributions